rbouqueau/TTML_in_MP4_DASH_statement/README.md

  - MP4 is a container format standardized by MPEG.
  - MPEG-DASH is an adaptive bitrate (ABR) streaming standard allowing delivery of content using conventional HTTP web servers also standardized by MPEG.
  - TTML (Timed Text Markup Language) is a subtitling format designed by W3C.
- - EBU-TT-D is a profile of TTML designed for live and on demand distribution.
+ - EBU-TT-D is a profile of TTML designed for live and on demand distribution over IP based networks.
 EBU-TT-D restricts TTML.
 EBU-TT-D is designed by EBU.
  - HbbTV 2.0 is a standard for hybrid digital TV delivery.
-HbbTV 2.0 mandates the use of EBU-TTD, MP4 and MPEG-DASH.
+HbbTV 2.0 mandates the implementation of EBU-TT-D, MP4 and MPEG-DASH.
  - IMSC is a pair of TTML profiles, one for text and one for images designed for subtitles and captions.
 IMSC Text profile is a superset of EBU-TT-D.

 ### Overview of the workflow